joblib/joblib/doc/memory.rst

 * **Cache-miss with objects that have non-reproducible pickle representations**.
   The identifier of the cache entry is based on the pickle's representation of the input arguments.
-Therefor, for objects that don't have a deterministic pickle representation, or objects whose representation depends on the way they are constructed, the cache will not work.
+Therefore, for objects that don't have a deterministic pickle representation, or objects whose representation depends on the way they are constructed, the cache will not work.
 In particular, ``pytorch.Tensor`` are known to have non-deterministic pickle representation (see this